TopologyGuides/topologyguides.github.io/_posts/2021-12-27-modeling-for-animation.md

 - 3d
 - blender
 - b3d
-- animation
 ---

 You just sculpted a new character concept, retoplogized it, and added an armature...but then you move a bone and realize that your topology just doesn't work as you'd hoped it would.
-Organic, stretching surfaces such as skin require carefully crafted toplogy that deforms well in a wide range of poses.
-Accounting for this varaiblityu is not an easy task, especially if you're not skilled in animation or use to working with charactors.
+Organic, stretching surfaces such as skin require carefully crafted topology that deforms well in a wide range of poses.
+Accounting for this variability is not an easy task, especially if you're not skilled in animation or use to working with characters.

-So, with this in mind, I've prepared a few tips from my own experinces ofmodeling for animation.
+So, with this in mind, I've prepared a few tips from my own experiences of modeling for animation.
 With some practice, your topology may be able to work just as well when animated as it does when in a T-pose.

 ### Align Faces with the Axis of Rotation